inertialsense/docs.inertialsense.com/docs/user-manual/gnss/ublox_pointperfect.md

 ## Firmware update

 L-band corrections requires a later version of F9P firmware.
 Use FW version HPG 1.32 from the F9P downloads page on the uBlox site.

-To check your firmware version, follow these steps.
+To check your firmware version, follow these steps:

 1. Open the Inertial Sense EvalTool
 2. Navigate to the Data Sets tab.
 3. Select `DID_GPSx_VERSION`
-4. The firmware version is displayed in extension[1] For Example, FWVER=HPG 1.12
+4. The firmware version is displayed in extension[1].
+For Example, FWVER=HPG 1.12

 To update the firmware on the F9P, follow these steps: